colinmarc/zodiac/README.md

 	def create_connection(...):
 		#copy pasta of python socket.create_connection code

-This works, but ties you to the original code, but has obvious problems.
+This works, but has obvious problems.
 You're tied to the original code, and maintaining between different versions of system code is a nightmare! zodiac "rebases" those functions that you would have to redefine into the namespace of the new module, which is populated with whatever you overrode in your patch.
 So your patches can be clean and concise.

 installation
 ------------